Citi® / AAdvantage Business™ World Elite Mastercard® review

 descriptionEditor Analysis:

-- Earn a limited time 75,000 bonus miles after you spend $5,000 in the first five months from account opening.
+- Earn 65,000 American Airlines AAdvantage® bonus miles after spending $4,000 in purchases within the first four months of account opening.
 That's enough for several domestic round-trip tickets depending on your destination and travel dates.

 - Unlike most branded cards, this card allows you to earn double miles in categories beyond purchases made directly with the brand.
 In this case, you'll earn two miles per $1 spent on American Airlines purchases as well as on purchases with telecommunications merchants, cable and satellite providers, car rental merchants and at gas stations.